 Related Reading: 12 Simple Tips To Build Healthy Relationships

+Set realistic expectations and be patient with your partner.
 It is good to be open to experimentation but maintain personal boundaries and be clear about them while sharing with your partner.
-And do not shy away from consulting a specialist to help you make more informed decisions.
-Don’t overlook the importance of sex in a relationship – good quality, satisfying sex, that is.
+And do not shy away from consulting a mental health specialist/family therapist to help you make more informed decisions.

-We all need help time and again.
-And accepting that your relationship needs help is one of the biggest signs of effort in a relationship.
+Finally, we all need help time and again.
+And accepting that your relationship needs help is one of the biggest signs of a good relationship.
 While we often recognize the need for help in terms of work, education, finances, mental and physical health, we often ignore the support we need to keep our relationships going.
 Partners often struggle to communicate their feelings.
 You need someone, someone professional, to reason and contemplate with you.
 Also, it’s never too late to ask for relationship counseling.

 This article has been updated in November, 2022